 Lieutenant General Richard K. Sutherland, General MacArthur's Chief of Staff, on 27 May 1944, issued US Air Forces in the Far East (USAFFE) Regulation 10-50, addressing DFC and Air Medal criteria.
 Closely following the War Department's policy, the regulation noted that the "justification for the DFC for heroism must be evidenced by voluntary action in the face of great danger above and beyond the line of duty while participating in aerial flight.
-To warrant an award of the DFC for extraordinary achievement while participating in aerial flight, the results accomplishments must be so exceptional and outstanding as clearly to set him apart from his comrades who had not been so recognized."178
+To warrant an award of the DFC for extraordinary achievement while participating in aerial flight, the results accomplishments must be so exceptional and outstanding as clearly to set him apart from his comrades who had not been so recognized."
+177

 The Air Medal's criteria were also set out in this regulation.
 While recognizing that the achievement required for an award of the Air Medal was less than that of the DFC, it "...nevertheless be accomplished with distinction above and beyond that normally expected.
 The Air Medal may be awarded to recognize single actions of merit or sustained operational activities against the enemy.
-Completion of any number of hours or sorties does not in itself entitle an individual to an award of the Air Medal, but may be used to substantiate operational activity."179
+Completion of any number of hours or sorties does not in itself entitle an individual to an award of the Air Medal, but may be used to substantiate operational activity."
+178 content of the citations.

-Much like the Eighth Air Force's 3rd Bombardment Division's awards and decorations handbook, the USAFFE regulation also tried to assist decoration submitters with form and content of the citations.
 The publication noted that the DFC and Air Medal could be recommended by any officer having information of the facts.
 The regulation accepted recommendations based upon the statements of an eye-witness or someone who had personal knowledge of the act.
 Written testimonies in the form of certificates or affidavits were accepted by the awards board.
-In addition, the USAFFE regulation noted that enlisted men awarded the Distinguished Flying Cross were entitled to additional pay at the rate of \$2.00 per month from the date of the act of heroism or extraordinary achievement (not sustained operations) on which the award was based.180
+In addition, the USAFFE regulation noted that enlisted men awarded the Distinguished Flying Cross were entitled to additional pay at the rate of \$2.00 per month from the date of the act of heroism or extraordinary achievement (not sustained operations) on which the award was based.
+179